 - Though foxes can carry the rabies virus, rabies hasn't been found in a fox in Alberta since the 1950s.

-What can I do about the foxes on my property?
+What to do about the foxes on your property

 - Red fox may be hunted (but not trapped) by a resident, without a licence and at all times of the year on any privately owned land to which he or she has the right of access.
 Check with your municipality on any restrictions on the use of firearms.

 - Red fox may be trapped during the open season by the holder of a licence authorizing the trapping of fur-bearing animals

 - Never feed foxes.
 They are efficient hunters and can easily feed themselves.